sgdevmane/interview-guide/markdowns/nextjs/nextjs-questions.md

 ---

-## SSR, SSG & ISR

-### 10. Explain the differences between SSR, SSG, and ISR in Next.js
+### Q10: Explain the differences between SSR, SSG, and ISR in Next.js

 **Answer:**